15+ Home Insurance Discounts: How to Lower Your Premium in 2026

 Bundling & Multi-Policy Discounts

 One of the single largest discounts available is the multi-policy (bundling) discount, which you earn by insuring both your home and auto with the same carrier.
+In 2026, the leader board has shifted, with American Family now advertising the largest percentage discount of any major carrier.

-Company Bundle Discount Stand-Out Perk
+Company 2026 Bundle Discount Stand-Out Perk

-Learn more about bundling home and auto insurance to see if switching carriers unlocks even bigger combined savings.
+Learn more about bundling home and auto to see if switching carriers unlocks even bigger combined savings.

 Pincher's Pro Tip